Produce

 Room Temperature Safety

 Fresh strawberries should not be left at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), they should not be left out for more than 1 hour.
+If the temperature is above 90°F (32°C), they should not be left out for more than 1 hour, as bacteria can multiply rapidly in the danger zone.

 Expert Tips